arosasvenegas/arosasvenegas/README.md

 I'm a Junior Front End Developer

-Since I’ve known what programming is, that I really love him✨
+Since I’ve known what programming is, that I really love it✨

 - 👩🏻‍🍳 Change the world of cooking to the world of programming 👩🏻‍💻
 - 🐱🐶 I love animals, have a cat and a dog